-13 High Alkaline Foods Preventing Obesity, Joint Pain and Heart Disease
+13 High Alkaline Foods Preventing Heart Disease, Obesity, and Joint Pain

 Alkaline vs Acidic.
 Alkaline foods.
 Acidic foods.
 What is all the fuss about?
 Alkaline diets have become quite popular and you may have walked past health shops and seen signs up saying: "Feeling acidic?
 Come get tested inside".
 But what exactly does all this mean?
 In this article I will be explaining the pH of the body and why it's better to be more alkaline and how to make your body more alkaline.